godfat/rib/README.md

-  -v, --version          Print the version rib commands: min                    Run the minimum essence auto                   Run as Rails or Ramaze console (auto-detect) all                    Load all recommended plugins rails                  Run as Rails console rack                   Run as Rack console ramaze                 Run as Ramaze console
+  -v, --version          Print the version rib commands: min                    Run the minimum essence auto                   Run as Rails or Rack console (auto-detect) all                    Load all recommended plugins rails                  Run as Rails console rack                   Run as Rack console
 ```

 #### Basic configuration